plexus/arnebrasseur.net/source/2014-08-31-amazing-lisp-vim.md

 Note that pre-installed versions might not have GUI extensions compiled.
 This is fine for running from a terminal, but does limit things somewhat, so you might want to get a fuller version later on.

-For Mac users a `brew install emacs` should do the trick.
-Debian-based systems such as Ubuntu can do an `apt-get install emacs`.
+For Mac users, `brew install emacs` should do the trick.
+Debian-based systems such as Ubuntu can do `apt-get install emacs`.

 Put this in `~/.emacs.d/init.el` (you're allowed to use Vim for this).